milliorn/weather-report/README.md

 ### `npm run deploy`

 This script will push the contents of the `build` folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.
-For more information see the section about [GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages) for more information.
+For more information see the section about [GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages).